iZettle/Flow/README.md

       // Make sure to signal at once to set up initial enabled state bag += self.enableLogin.atOnce().bindTo(self.loginButton, \.isEnabled)

-      // If button is tapped, initiate potentially long running login request bag += self.loginButton.onValue {
+      // If button is tapped, initiate potentially long running login request using input bag += self.loginButton
-        self.login()
+        .withLatestFrom(emailField, passwordField)
+        .onValue { (email, password) in
+          self.login(email: email, password: password)
             .performWhile {
               // Show spinner during login request
               self.showSpinnerOverlay()
             }.onErrorRepeat { error in
               // If login fails with an error show an alert...
               // ...and retry the login request if the user chose to self.showRetryAlert(for: error)
             }.onValue { user in
               // If login is successful, complete runLogin() with the user completion(.success(user))
         }
       }

       // If cancel is tapped, complete runLogin() with an error